dmontesi/Porfolio-Site/README.md

 # Porfolio-Site
-My personal's site repository built entirely in HTML/Sass
+My personal's site repository built entirely with HTML/Sass/JS.
+Images are exclusively for this site's use.